 Enter all legal names ever used by mother/father/parent, including name at birth.
 Most naturalized U.S. citizens have only one last name on their U.S. passport, in this field they would include both last names as is on their foreign birth certificate, if applicable.

-Enter the address in the foreign country where the application is completed.
-Make sure you provide a phone number that we can reach you at during regular business hours since this is our contact method to schedule the appointment.
+Enter your current physical address, at least one of them has to be in Ecuador.
+Make sure you provide a phone number and e-mail that we can reach you at during regular business hours since this is our contact method to schedule the appointment.

-Date of marriage; end date, if any; and manner ended, if applicable.
+Name of spouse; date of marriage; end date, if any; and manner ended, if applicable.
+Please add the place city and state (if in the U.S.) or city and country (if outside of the U.S.) of the previous marriage.
 If you have never been married, enter “none.”
-Please add the place city and state (if in the U.S.) or city and country (if outside of the U.S.) of the previous marriage.

 List all dates you have been present in the United States.
 The transmitting U.S. Citizens parent will have to write down all the dates that s/he has been physically present inside the United States.
 If you require additional assistance on this part, there is a section on this website dedicated only on this field.

-If you require additional space to write down the information please continue on Section D of the DS-2029 form.
+If you require additional space to write down the information please continue on Section E of the DS-2029 form.